hyperspy/hyperspy/doc/user_guide/install.rst

 Installation in a system Python distribution
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-When using a system Python distribution, it is recommanded to install the dependencies using your system package manager.
+When using a system Python distribution, it is recommended to install the dependencies using your system package manager.

 From the root folder of your hyperspy repository (folder containing the